-CJA has intervened twice in Al-Shimari v.
+CJA has intervened on three occasions in Al-Shimari v.
 CACI as amicus curiae in support of the plaintiffs, four Iraqi civilians who were tortured in Abu Ghraib prison prior to their release without charge.
 The case was brought by the Center for Constitutional Rights in federal court against the private government contractor CACI Premier Technology, Inc., and its parent company, CACI International, Inc., which provided interrogation services at Abu Ghraib prison.
 All four victims alleged that they were brutally beaten and subjected to both physical and psychological torture while in detention at Abu Ghraib.
 Each victim was subsequently released without charge.
 The plaintiffs alleged under the Alien Tort Statute (ATS) that CACI entities directly participated in (and indirectly supported) the torture and other abuse they suffered.

 More background on the case is available at the Center for Constitutional Rights.